Mike Cornick’s ‘Dinner for Two’

 There is a brief Preface in which the composer writes:

-The five duet pieces appear with secondo and primo parts on facing pages.
+These appear with secondo and primo parts on facing pages.
 With ample spacing in the notation, there are numerous page turns in each piece, though most avoid the need to turn backwards for repeats.
 There’s a good amount of useful included fingering throughout, too.

 The included CD features 15 tracks, with three recordings of each piece: